marp-team/marp/website/blog/2019-05-10-the-story-of-marp-next/the-story-of-marp-next.md

 In a new Marp, we have reconsidered Markdown syntax based on feedback to the old Marp app.
 So, some syntaxs are losing compatibillity.

+### Syntax

+- In Marp Core, non-whitelisted HTML elements are disabled by default because of security reason.
+Currently our whitelist includes only `<br>` element.
+Some Marp Next tools has provided preference to enable HTML, but you should take care for enabling HTML in untrusted Markdown.

 ### Directives

 - Directives would be parsed by YAML parser tuned for Marp (Marpit).
 Thus spot directive prefix `*` is changed to `_` for keeping YAML syntax.
 - Slide size is no longer changeable by Markdown.
-Use theme CSS.
+So `size` directive is removed too.
+Instead use theme CSS.
 - `page_number` directive is renamed to `paginate`.
 - `template` directive is renewed to use `class` directive.
 It can define HTML class per slides.
 - `prerender` directive is removed.
 It brings user confusing about exported PDF quality.